gdoumenc/coworks/docs/command.rst

 ``cws`` is a command-line shell program that provides convenience and productivity features to help user to :

+ * Get moicroservices informations,
- * Export information from microservice definition
+ * Export microservices to another formats,
- * Update deployed services
+ * Update deployed microservices,
+ * ...

 Usage
 ^^^^^